UCI Road World Championships – Women's team time trial

 The UCI Road World Championships – Women's team time trial was a world championship for road bicycle racing in the discipline of team time trial.
-It is organized by the world governing body, the Union Cycliste Internationale (UCI).
+It was organized by the world governing body, the Union Cycliste Internationale (UCI).

 The national teams had 4 riders per team.
 The team time trial for trade teams was introduced in 2012 and had 6 riders per team.
+The mixed team relay replaced the men's and women's team time trial events at the world championships from 2019.

 National teams (1987–94)

 A championship for women's national teams was introduced in 1987 and held annually until 1994.
 There were 4 riders per team.